Jagadamba Mantra

 The Divine Mother in Hinduism

 The Divine Mother plays a huge role in Hinduism, sometimes receiving even more attention and devotion than God in masculine form.
 Each goddess has multiple attributes.
 Goddesses are often known by dozens, hundreds or even thousands of names.
-Each name emphasize a particular quality of the goddess.
-“Shakti” is a general term for the energy that pervades the universe and gives rise to all form and action.
-In the Hindu tradition, the Divine Mother has seven basic forms:

 The Biological Mother (Audau Mata)